BlogWhat is Tone Indicators in Texting & How to Use Them

 Some people might not use or prefer tone indicators.
 Respect their choice if they prefer to use or avoid them.
 Adapt to the needs of others to ensure communication remains comfortable and effective.

-For example, if your friend says tone indicators are confusing, you can focus on writing clearly without them.
+For Example: If your friend says tone indicators are confusing, you can focus on writing clearly without them.
 On the other hand, if someone requests them for clarity, make an effort to include relevant indicators in your messages.

 Wrapping Up